1Marc/marcgrabanski.com/src/pages/articles/2008-07-11-rmg-connect-minneapolis/index.md

 layout: 'post'
 ---

-> Note on Jan 6th, 2013: the company is now Digitaria Minneapolis.
+**Note: The company is now Mirum Minneapolis.
+In the past it was called JWT Minneaplis, then RMG Connect, then Digitaria. 😅**

 _After working for JWT Minneapolis for two years, I would like to take this moment to wrap up what I've learned and pay them some due respect.
 For those of you wondering where I've gone from JWT, I moved on to being a consultant and to start my own business building web applications._